ijehdude/Blackjack-Trainer/README.md

 # Blackjack Strategy Trainer

 A mobile-first blackjack strategy trainer built with Next.js 14, TypeScript, and Tailwind CSS.
-Practice basic strategy, learn Hi-Lo card counting, and get Kelly Criterion bet sizing suggestions — all in a polished casino-green UI.
+Practice basic strategy and learn Hi-Lo card counting — all in a polished casino-green UI.

 ---